sunkafei/coffeedb/README.md

     }
 }
 ```
 where the `data` field contains the object to be inserted.
 The inserted object can contain any number of key-value pairs.
+Supported data types include integers, floats, and strings.
+Different objects can have different fields, but the value type of fields with the same name must be the same.
 Note that all `insert` operations will be cached and will not take effect immediately.
 To make `insert` operations effective, you need to call the [build](#build) operation.

 ### Remove
 The `remove` operation has the following general format: